 Roads leading to and within national parks.

-Country roads are roads across mountains or moors that the above criteria does not apply to, as well as decommissioned roads in deserted areas.
+Country roads are roads across mountains or heaths that the above criteria does not apply to, as well as decommissioned roads in deserted areas.
 The roads in question are classed as part of the national road system, but traffic is generally seasonal, and so they require less maintenance and servicing than other highways.

 General paths are the riding trails, walking or biking paths intended for unrestricted public traffic.
 These are maintained by state funds or by the relevant municipality.